se4ai2324-uniba/MalURLs/README.md

 Another tool to execute drift detection on input data is Deepchecks which html report is located in thr reports folder and it is: [report](reports/deep_checks_report.html).

 ## **Better Uptime**
-We use better uptime to monitor the deployed application online
+We use better uptime to monitor the deployed application online.
+You can see the page following this [link](https://malurls.betteruptime.com/)

 # 6) Testing
 We use Great expecttions library to run test on data and the pytest to run following tests on: